Mortgage interest tax credit

 There was a previous mortgage interest relief scheme that ended on 1 January 2021.
 Mortgages taken out after 31 December 2012 did not qualify for this mortgage interest relief.
 For information about this previous mortgage interest relief scheme see, revenue.ie.

-What is the new mortgage interest tax credit scheme?
+What is the temporary mortgage interest tax credit scheme?

-A new temporary mortgage interest tax credit was announced in Budget 2024 for certain homeowners.
-This tax credit only applies to tax assessments for 2023.
+A temporary mortgage interest tax credit is available for certain homeowners for tax assessments for 2023.

 The tax relief is available to taxpayers with mortgage balances of between €80,000 and €500,000 as of 31 December 2022.
 The credit is available for the 2023 tax year only and is based on the increase in interest paid in 2023 compared with the interest paid in 2022.

-Do I qualify for the new mortgage interest tax credit?
+Do I qualify for the temporary mortgage interest tax credit?

 To qualify for this mortgage interest tax credit you must meet certain conditions and claim the credit in your tax return for 2023.